 The parathyroid glands are 4 tiny glands in the neck.
 They make parathyroid hormone (PTH).
-PTH controls the amount of calcium and phosphorus in your blood.
-Primary hyperparathyroidism is when there is too much PTH in your blood.
+PTH controls the amount of calcium, vitamin D, and phosphorus in your blood.
+Primary hyperparathyroidism is when there's too much PTH produced in your blood.
 It occurs when 1 or more of the glands are too active.

 The job of PTH is to tell the body how to control calcium.
 Too much PTH means the body raises the amount of calcium in the blood.
-This leads to a problem where there is too much calcium in the blood (hypercalcemia).
+This leads to a problem where there's too much calcium in the blood (hypercalcemia) and not enough in the bones.
 This can cause serious health problems.

 Hyperparathyroidism can occur when a parathyroid gland gets bigger.
+Or if the gland has a growth.
 It can also occur as a complication of other health conditions.
-These include kidney failure or rickets.
+These include kidney failure, rickets, or radiation to the head or neck.
 In these conditions, calcium is often not high.
 This is called secondary hyperparathyroidism.

 The risk factors for this condition include: